-By 1881 he was married to Emily and living at 2 Earl Street, and in 1891 had moved to live at 5 New Square.
+He married Emily in 1878 and in 1881 they were living at 2 Earl Street.
+In 1891 the couple had moved to live at 5 New Square.
 He later became a publican and was running the White Swan, Butt Lane in Great Wilbraham in 1901.
 He died at the White Swan aged 65 years old.

 by Claire Martinsen

 Many thanks to Catherine A, for providing additional information about the family

 [If you have any further information about this family please contact us at Friendsofmillroadcemetery@gmail.com]